-Your baby is teething when his or her first set of teeth, called primary teeth, break through the gums.
-This usually begins around the fourth to twelfth month, starting with one of the front bottom teeth.
+Your baby is teething when their first set of teeth (or primary teeth) break through the gums.
+This usually begins around 4 to 12 months old, starting with one of the front bottom teeth.
 The upper front teeth usually follow.
 The remaining teeth (20 total) will slowly come in until the child is about two and a half years old.

 Baby teeth help maintain the space for permanent teeth and allow a toddler to:

 - Restlessness or difficulty sleeping

 - Desire to chew on anything within reach